Author's Note: Number Sixteen in the Don't Blink series, set after Under Every Scar and before Don't Blink You Might Miss. It's pretty much fluff.

-They're back at the Winter Garden Theater in about fifteen minutes.
+They're back at the Winter Garden Theatre in about fifteen minutes.
 Rachel fishes around in her purse for the key while Quinn leans against the side of the building and watches the tourists wander the sidewalks.
 As soon as Rachel unlocks the door, she's dragging Quinn inside and locking the door behind them.
 Quinn starts to walk toward Rachel's dressing room, but Rachel stops her and pulls her in the direction of the stage.

 "Rachel," she whines, "what are you doing?
-I thought you wanted to get your script," and Quinn wants to go home and finish celebrating in a far more intimate way.
+I thought you wanted to get your script."
+And Quinn wants to go home and finish celebrating in a far more intimate way.

 "Are you supposed to be doing this?"
 Quinn asks warily, even as she allows Rachel to pull her out onto the stage.
 Her eyes dart around, taking in the sparse scenery.
 The current backdrop is Fanny and Nick's apartment, and a single table sits off to the side with two chairs and a flower arrangement that Quinn knows to be silk roses, even though the lights aren't bright enough to see them clearly.

-Rachel leads her to the edge of the stage, drops her hand, and stands there with a wide smile, looking out over the dark, empty theater.
+Rachel leads her to the edge of the stage, drops her hand, and stands there with a wide smile, looking out over the dark, empty theatre.
 Quinn chuckles, shaking her head and crossing her arms as she stares at Rachel.
 "What are you doing?"

 "Basking in the moment," Rachel answers easily, holding out her arms.
-"Tomorrow night I'll be standing right here, bathed in a spotlight, looking out at those fifteen hundred plus seats," she says gesturing out in front of her before glancing at Quinn, "only, you know, filled with people.
+"Tomorrow night, I'll be standing right here, bathed in a spotlight, looking out at those fifteen hundred plus seats," she says gesturing out in front of her before glancing at Quinn.
+"Only, you know, filled with people.
 Hopefully," she adds a bit timidly.